osrf/gazebo_tutorials/building_editor/tutorial.md

 ## Edit stairs

+Finally, let's edit the staircase we inserted earlier.
+Since it is not on the floor plan, we can go creative and resize it as we want.

-* On the 2D View, click on the staircase to be edited.
+* On the 2D View, click on the staircase to select it.

     a.
 Translate the staircase by dragging it to a new position.